-To comply with State and Federal regulations, the Village of Pleasantville Water Department, issues an annual report describing the quality of your drinking water.
+To comply with State and Federal regulations, the Village of Pleasantville Department of Public Works (DPW) Water Division, issues an annual report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
 Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.

-If you have any questions about this water report, please contact the Superintendent of Public Works, at 914-769-1690.
+If you have any questions about this water report, please contact the Superintendent of Public Works/Village Engineer, at (914) 769-3883, and/or via email at: superintendentpublicworks@pleasantville-ny.gov.
 If you want to learn more, please attend any of our regularly scheduled Village Board meetings.
 You can visit our website: www.pleasantville-ny.gov to find out when the meetings are held.
-The meetings can be seen on Cable TV channel 76.
+The meetings can be seen on Cable TV on channel 76.